Jakus23/alphabet-of-thought/README.md

 # alpha (.aot)

+## What is Alpha?

 Alpha is a lightweight, readable, text language.
 Designed for real-world cognitive and collaborative work, for teams who want to formulate, connect, communicate, and automate their knowledge.
 It’s not about organising information - Alpha helps you abstract meaning from existing knowledge and share understanding with others and yourself over time.

-## What is Alpha?

 Alpha is built on a few powerful principles:
-- I think uniquely, but I always extend existing thought structures to think.
+- You can think uniquely, but you always extend existing thought structures to think.
-- Structured thoughts are ideas that connect to each other.
+- Clear thoughts are ideas that connect to each other.
-- Knowledge works best when organised as a *tree* - not linear text, visuals, or code.
+- Knowledge works best when organised as a *tree* of text - not linear text, visuals, or code.

+Ideal for knowledge workers, business documentation, and enterprise architecture
+- Formulate and communicate complicated ideas effortlessly
+- Reduce confusion and duplication
+- Automating business knowledge with AI

 ### Elements

-Alpha has *ideas* and *connections* between ideas to build structured thought.
+Alpha has *ideas* and *connections* between ideas to build clear thought.
 Here's how it works:

 #### Idea Types (What you're describing)